chmike/radixtrie/README.md

 The method `Remove`removes a key and its associated value if it exist in the trie.
 It returns the value and true if the key was found.

     func (r *RadixTrie) Remove(key string) (interface{}, bool)

+### String

+The method `String` returns a multiline representation of the radix trie content.
+It exposes the trie structure and makes it handy for educational purpose.

+    func (r *RadixTrie) String() string